State Identification Bureau

 SABIS-Latent Brochure (pdf)

-Download Evidence Submission form to submit latent print evidence to DCJS’ Latent Print Unit (pdf)
+Download Evidence Submission form to submit latent print evidence to DCJS’ Latent Print Laboratory (pdf)

-[Note: The Latent Print Unit operates from 7a.m. to 5 p.m.
+[Note: The Latent Print Laboratory operates from 7 a.m. to 3 p.m.
 Monday - Friday.]

 Origins of the New York State Bureau of Identification